ThunderFly-aerospace/TFSIK01/doc/tindie.md

-TFSIK01A is a high-end, open-source UAV telemetry modem designed for superior noise immunity and reliable performance.
-This modem, built with the latest Si1060 chip and Si4463 EZRadioPRO Transceiver, ensures optimal operation even in the presence of signal jammers.
-Perfect for UAV enthusiasts and professionals alike, the TFSIK01A is your go-to for seamless and robust communication.
+TFSIK01 is a high-end, open-source UAV telemetry modem designed for high-noise immunity and reliable RF-link performance.
+This modem, built on Si1060 chip with the latest Si4463 EZRadioPRO Transceiver, ensures optimal operation even in the presence of signal jammers.
+Perfect for UAV professionals, the TFSIK01 is your go-to for seamless and robust communication.

 ## Key Features